bitwise-operators/migrate/README.md

 * _DBUSER: The user to connect as
 * _DBPASS: The password to use when connecting.
 If you have set up password-less logins in your user account, or your database doesn't require a password, use an empty string
 * _DBTABLE: The table used to keep track which migrations have been run.
 The script will create the table if needed.

+There are also two optional settings:

+* _DIRUP: The name of the directory containing the migrations.
+Defaults to 'up'
+* _DIRDOWN: The name of the directory containing the rollback scripts.
+Defaults to 'down'

 ## Commands
 Usage: